-In consideration of the satisfactory performance of the Services, the State agrees to pay the Contractor, Community Action Partnership of Strafford County, Inc., in total, the sum of:
+In consideration of the satisfactory performance of the services set forth in Exhibit B, the State agrees to pay the Contractor, Community Action Partnership of Strafford County, up to the total sum of:

-\$ 155,343.00 (which hereinafter is referred to as the "Contracted Amount"), of which \$ 15,615.00 may be expended for Administration, \$ 10,907.00 may be expended for Training & Technical Assistance, \$ 4,936.00 may be expended for Health & Safety measures, \$ 123,885.00 (the balance), to be spent on weatherization activities (Program Activity) and. \$ 24,778.00 will be issued as a cash advance,
+\$49,989 (which hereinafter is referred to as the "Contracted Amount"), of which \$ 2,499 is the maximum to be spent on BWP related administrative costs, \$47,490 (the balance) to be spent on weatherization activities (Program Activity).

 Drawdowns from the total contracted amount will be paid to the Contractor only after written documentation of cash need is submitted to OSI.
 Disbursement of the contracted amount shall be made in accordance with the procedures established by the State and 2 CFR 200.305(b) on an advance basis; limited to minimum amounts needed; and be timed to be in accordance with the actual, immediate cash requirements of the Contractor in carrying out the purpose of the program.
 The Contractor must make timely payments to (sub)contractors in accordance with the contract provisions.
-Contractor shall submit a payment request to OSI for each month of the contract period.
-Payment requests from Contractor shall be received at OSI no later than the 15th day of each month, or the first business day following the 15th day.
+Contractor shall submit a payment request to OSI for each month of the contract period using the forms to be provided by OSI for that purpose.
+Payment requests from Contractor shall be received at OSI no later than the 15th day of each month or the first business day following the 15th day.

-Administrative costs are provided to cover a specified number of unit completions at minimal standards.
+Administrative costs are provided in order to support a specified number of unit completions at minimal standards.
 Administrative funds may be pro-rated by OSI if production unit completions do not meet expected production goals.

-OSI may, as a function of its administrative oversight, modify contracted budget amounts as necessary to ensure the efficient operation of the NHWAP as long as these modified expenditures do not exceed the Contracted Amount total as specified above.
+OSI will also be allowed, as a function of its administrative oversight, to modify contracted budget amounts as necessary to ensure the efficient and effective operation of the contract as long as these modified expenditures do not exceed the total "Contracted Amount" as specified above.